-Further, in our fast-paced world, a team leader cannot possibly be in 10 places at the same time without the support of a team.
-My team members can hold 4 or 5 open houses simultaneously.
-The open houses attract buyers, which keeps my team members very busy.
+A team leader can't possibly be in 10 places at once without the support of a team.
+Team members can hold four or five open houses simultaneously.
+The open houses attract buyers, which keeps everyone very busy.

 Fiduciary Relationships and Real Estate Teams

 Team leaders often operate within a single agency, so they represent only the sellers.
 They don't have to worry much about whether they're looking out for the buyer.
 They have a fiduciary responsibility to only the seller.

 This usually works well because many different qualities and skill sets go into representing sellers versus buyers.

 It makes little difference to most leaders whether a team member is the procuring cause who produces a buyer, or if it's an agent at another company.
 A team leader's interest is in selling the home for the seller.

 Dual agency applies if a team member brings a buyer, just the same as if another agent from another office within the same brokerage represents the buyer.
 Not all dual agency is dual representation.